csev/dj4e/assn/dj4e_autos.md

 application to manage automobiles and their makes (i.e. Ford, Hundai, Toyota, Tata, Audi, etc.).

-This application will be in effect a clone of:
+This application will be based on this repo:

 https://github.com/csev/dj4e-samples/tree/master/dj4ecrud

-We will make this in a new project.
+**Do not clone this repository for this assignment**.
+You will make a new project and application in your `django_projects` folder and use this application as *sample code*.

 This application will be similar to: